suchitanikhade/aspnet-45-mssql-ex/README.md

 1) To run this sample application on OpenShift 3 Environment, deploy Click2Cloud's ASP.NET Templates on OpenShift 3 environment as specified instructions at https://github.com/Click2Cloud/DotNetOnOpenShift3.

-Once ASP.NET Templates availble in OpenShift Web Console, create application using `aspnet-45-mssqlextdb` template and provide this as a source repository url.
+Once ASP.NET Templates availble in OpenShift Web Console, create application using `aspnet-45-mssql` template and provide this as a source repository url.

-2) Now create table with dummy records in MSSQL Pod running in OpenShift.
-Connect to MSSQL Database using Port Forwarding and run `CreateTable.sql` script under `DatabaseScript` folder to create table and insert dummy records.
+2) Now create database and table with dummy records in MSSQL Pod running in OpenShift.
+Connect to MSSQL Database using Port Forwarding and run `CreateDB.sql` script under `DatabaseScript` folder to create db, table and dummy records.